smallbigcake/CybersecurityStudy/CISSP/domain/4-communication-and-network-security.md

 Decision-makers are reluctant to either make a change for the sake of change itself or make process improvements that provide a minimal financial return on investment (ROI).
 Early adopters of IPv6 are found in private, internal networks in large corporations, research laboratories, and universities.

+#### Authentication Protocols

+##### Point-to-Point Protocol (PPP)

+The Point-to-Point Protocol (PPP) is an encapsulation protocol designed to support the transmission of IP traffic over dial-up or point-to-point links.
+PPP is a Data Link layer protocol that allows for multivendor interoperability of WAN devices supporting serial links.
+Although it is rarely found on typical Ethernet networks today, it is the foundation on which many modern communications are based, as well as the foundation of communication authentication.

+PPP includes a wide range of communication services, such as the assignment and management of IP addresses, management of synchronous communications, standardized encapsulation, multiplexing, link configuration, link quality testing, error detection, and feature or option negotiation (such as compression).

+PPP is an internet standard documented in RFC 1661.
+It replaced the Serial Line Internet Protocol (SLIP).
+SLIP offered no authentication, supported only half-duplex communications, had no error-detection capabilities, and required manual link establishment and teardown.

+##### PPP Authentication

+PPP supports automatic connection configuration, error detection, full-duplex communications, and options for authentication.
+The original PPP options for authentication were PAP, CHAP, and EAP.

+###### Password Authentication Protocol (PAP)

+PAP transmits usernames and passwords in cleartext.
+It offers no form of encryption; it simply provides a means to transport the logon credentials from the client to the authentication server.

+###### Challenge Handshake Authentication Protocol (CHAP)

+CHAP performs authentication using a challenge-response dialogue that cannot be replayed.
+The challenge is a random number issued by the server, which the client uses along with the password hash to compute the one-way function derived response.
+CHAP also periodically reauthenticates the remote system throughout an established communication session to verify a persistent identity of the remote client.
+This activity is transparent to the user.
+However, since CHAP is based on MD5, it is no longer considered secure.
+A Microsoft customization named MS-CHAPv2 uses updated algorithms and is preferred over the original CHAP.

+###### Extensible Authentication Protocol (EAP)

+This is a framework for authentication instead of an actual protocol.
+EAP allows customized authentication security solutions, such as supporting smartcards, tokens, and biometrics.
+EAP was originally designed for use over physically isolated channels and thus assumed secured pathways.
+Some EAP methods use encryption, but others do not.
+Over 40 EAP methods are defined, including LEAP, PEAP, EAP-SIM, EAP-FAST, EAP-MD5, EAP-POTP, EAP-TLS, and EAP-TTLS.

+##### EAP Derivatives

+* **Lightweight Extensible Authentication Protocol (LEAP)** is a Cisco proprietary alternative to TKIP for WPA.
+It was developed to address deficiencies in TKIP before 802.11i/WPA2 was ratified as a standard.
+LEAP is now a legacy solution to be avoided.
+* **Protected Extensible Authentication Protocol (PEAP)** encapsulates EAP in a TLS tunnel.
+PEAP is preferred to EAP because PEAP imposes its own security.
+PEAP supports mutual authentication.
+* **Subscriber Identity Module (EAP-SIM)** is a means of authenticating mobile devices over the Global System for Mobile Communications (GSM) network.
+Each device/subscriber is issued a subscriber identity module (SIM) card, which is associated with the subscriber’s account and service level.
+* **Flexible Authentication via Secure Tunneling (EAP-FAST)** is a Cisco protocol proposed to replace LEAP, which is now obsolete, thanks to the development of WPA2.
+EAP-MD5 was one of the earliest EAP methods.
+It hashes passwords using MD5.
+It is now deprecated.
+* **EAP Protected One-Time Password (EAP-POTP)** supports the use of OTP tokens (which includes hardware devices and software solutions) in multifactor authentication for use in both one-way and mutual authentication.
+* **EAP Transport Layer Security (EAP-TLS)** is an open IETF standard that is an implementation of the TLS protocol for use in protecting authentication traffic.
+EAP-TLS is most effective when both client and server have a digital certificate (i.e., mutual certificate authentication).
+* **EAP Tunneled Transport Layer Security (EAP-TTLS)** is an extension of EAP-TLS that creates a VPN-like tunnel between endpoints prior to authentication.
+This ensures that even the client’s username is never transmitted in cleartext.

+##### IEEE 802.1X

+IEEE 802.1X defines the use of encapsulated EAP to support a wide range of authentication options for LAN connections.
+The IEEE 802.1X standard is formally named “Port-Based Network Access Control,” where port refers to any network link, not just physical RJ-45 jacks.
+This technology ensures that clients can’t communicate with a resource until proper authentication has taken place.
+It’s based on Extensible Authentication Protocol (EAP) from PPP.

+Many people encounter 802.1X in relation to wireless networking, where it serves as the basis for wireless enterprise authentication.
+In that implementation, 802.1X serves as an authentication proxy by forwarding wireless client authentication requests to a dedicated remote authentication server or AAA server (typically RADIUS or TACACS+.

+Thus, it is important to remember that 802.1X isn’t a wireless technology (i.e., IEEE 802.11) - it is an authentication technology that can be used anywhere authentication is needed, including WAPs, firewalls, routers, switches, proxies, VPN gateways, and remote access servers (RASs)/network access servers (NASs).

+When 802.1X is in use, it makes a port-based decision about whether to allow or deny a connection based on the authentication of a user or service.

+Like many technologies, 802.1X may be vulnerable to man-in-the-middle (MiTM) (aka on-path) and hijacking attacks because the authentication mechanism occurs only when the connection is established.
+Not all 802.1X or EAP authentication methods are secure; some only check for superficial IDs, such as a MAC address, before granting access.
+This issue can be addressed by using periodic mid-session reauthentication, as well as implementing session encryption in addition to any authentication protections provided by 802.1X/EAP.

 #### Network Attacks

 Networking protocols were designed long before the necessity of security was fully recognized.
 Consequently, even today, networked hosts remain vulnerable and networked systems fail to implement mitigating controls.